A Coaching Model Created By Theano Kalavana, Business Coach CYPRUS

-Successful coaching is when clients come to a new awareness or at least expand their present awareness in order to reach their goals through actions and bring the change that brought them into the coaching journey at the first place.
+Successful coaching is when clients come to a new awareness or at least expand their present awareness to reach their goals through actions and bring the change that brought them into the coaching journey in the first place.

 The present model is based on both, the skills of the coach and the client and it applies when coaching leaders.
 These skills facilitate the coaching process and at the same time expand the clients’ awareness to reach their goal(s).

 A.L.T.E.R in the dictionary means to make a change usually small but significant!
 The journey of coaching is about making significant changes through actions and reaching goals.

 The theory of Emotional intelligence is really important in the coaching process.
 Becoming aware of yourself and getting in touch with your inner voice and your own feelings is paramount to self-control.
 When you become aware of your own feelings is easier to become aware of other people’s feelings.
 Basically, awareness helps the client to balance their thoughts and their emotions, without becoming hijacked by their emotions, and thus, connect well with others.